mParticle/mparticle-roku-sdk/example-scenegraph-sdk/README.md

 ### Running Tests

-From the repository root, run the automated test script:
+From the repository root:

 ```bash
 ./deploy-and-test.sh YOUR_ROKU_IP
 ```

-Replace `YOUR_ROKU_IP` with your Roku device's IP address.
+This deploys the Scene Graph example by default.
+To deploy the Legacy example, add `legacy` as a second argument.

 ### What the Test Script Does